BiradarSiddhant02/Proxiss/README.md

 ## Installation

-Proxiss builds from source with automatic dependency management.
+Proxiss builds from source with automatic dependency management. or from PyPI https://pypi.org/project/proxiss/

 ### Prerequisites